 Do I have to know another language?

-No, not at all.
+For the long-term program – no, not at all.
 Naturally, it would help to have some familiarity with the language of the country you go to, but we don’t limit the program to those who are already bilingual.
 In fact, one of the great benefits of the program is quickly gaining fluency in another language.

 Typically, our students have some fluency within 3-4 months, even without any previous knowledge of the language!
 But we strongly recommend that all participants start learning their host country’s language as soon as they are selected for the program.
 The more of the language you know up front, the better your experience will be.